Dental Associate Contracts: Definition, Key Terms, How To Negotiate

 Independent Contractor vs. Employee

-Before discussing the key components of a dental associate contract, it is important to determine whether you will be working as an independent contractor of full-time employee.
+Before discussing the key components of a dental associate contract, it is important to determine whether you will work as an independent contractor or full-time employee.
 These are two very different classifications that can have big implications on both employer and employee obligations.

 On a high level, full-time employees will receive benefits from their employer and take greater direction.
 Independent contractors are self-employed, need to pay for their own benefits, and have more flexibility on when and where they work.

-Here is an article that go over the difference between an Independent Contractor vs. Employee .
+Here is an article that goes over the difference between an Independent Contractor vs. Employee.

 Now, let’s get into the key parts of a dental employment contract.

-- Compensation, Wages, Salary: This is the part of the agreement that outlines the wage, salary, or earnings the employer is responsible in paying the employee.
+- Compensation, Wages, Salary: This is the part of the agreement that outlines the wage, salary, or earnings the employer is responsible for paying the employee.
+Compensation can be structured in various ways, including a fixed salary, a percentage of production, or a combination of both.
+Understanding the compensation structure is crucial as it directly impacts your income and financial planning.

-- Benefits: This is the section that outlines the benefits you will be receiving from your employer, which can include health insurance and retirement fund contributions.
+- Benefits: This section outlines the benefits you will receive from your employer, which can include health insurance, retirement fund contributions, paid time off, continuing education allowances, and more.
+Benefits can significantly enhance the value of your compensation package, so it’s important to understand what’s included.

-- Term and Termination: This is the part of the contract that outlines the length of employment and how it can be ended by either party.
+- Term and Termination: This part of the contract outlines the length of employment and how it can be ended by either party.
+Terms might include the initial contract duration, renewal options, and conditions under which the contract can be terminated, such as breaches of contract or mutual agreement.

 Here is a paper written by the ADA Center for Professional Success about the terms within a dental employment contract.